1. Set Up Your Patriot Pass and MasonLive Email

 Some mathematics and foreign language courses require placement testing.
-During orientation, confirm with your academic advisor whether your program or courses require a placement test.
-While you do not have to take any placement tests before orientation, you can find more information on placement testing here.
+During (or prior to) orientation, confirm with your academic advisor whether your program or courses require a placement test.
+You can find more information on placement testing here.

 10. Prepare to Register for Classes

 We want to make sure you know how to navigate the registration system before you enroll in classes.
 Prior to your orientation, view the Registration Guide for a smooth registration process.

 Pre-advising is available to transfer students who have registered for orientation.
 Since pre-advising is offered through the academic unit you are majoring in, be sure to confirm which College/School offers your major on the list here.
 Please note that each department will have discretion in determining whether they will provide pre-advising outside of orientation due to capacity.

 If you are interested in being advised prior to orientation, visit the Transfer Pre-Advising Contact page for more information on how to contact your academic advisor directly.
 Students who are pre-advised are still required to attend an in-person orientation session.

 11. Don’t Forget To Bring These Items

 In order to have a successful orientation experience, it is critical that you review and bring the items listed in our What To Bring section.